amore-lab/privacy-policy/index.md

 Some data that has been anonymized or aggregated in a way that it can no longer be linked to an individual may be retained for analytical and service improvement purposes.

-If you have any questions about data deletion, please contact us at admin@amore-lab.com
+If you have any questions about data deletion, please contact us at [support@dotdotdot.chat](mailto:support@dotdotdot.chat)

 Account Deletion.
 We’re sorry to see you go.
-If you wish to delete your dotdotdot account and associated data, please email to admin@amore-lab.com, and we will help you with the process
+If you wish to delete your dotdotdot account and associated data, please email to support@dotdotdot.chat, and we will help you with the process